pcimino/angular-demo/README.md

 Install <a href='http://nodejs.org/' target='_blank'>nodejs</a>

+## Issues ##
+Ther are a few things I'm still workign on with this project.

+* Having an issue with `bower install`, setting git to se https: instead of git: isn't working, appears to be my local environment
+* The minified version of the code isn't runnign properly.
+I know I've addressed this smae issue before (but it's getting late)

 ### Install Dependencies

 We have two kinds of dependencies in this project: tools and angular framework code.
 The tools help